Should You Be Concerned About a Chipped Tooth?

 Avoid despair with chipped tooth repair

-Minor chips can be treated and filled with.
+Minor chips can be treated and filled with dental bonding.
 The materials used are tooth colored and provide a natural match to your surrounding teeth.

-are also an effective treatment.
+Composite (tooth-colored) dental fillings are also an effective treatment.
 The filling provides protection from invasive, decay causing bacteria.
-The will improve your appearance too.
+The cosmetic benefit will improve your appearance too.

 Large chips or fractures can require additional restoration of your tooth structure.
-A dental crown, a, or an will create a new, attractive tooth structure.
+A dental crown, a veneer, or an inlay or onlay will create a new, attractive tooth structure.

 Tooth damage, including a chipped tooth, are a good reason to contact your Roswell family dentist.
 It’s best for your oral health to confirm that there’s no further damage to your tooth.